Research ( full-time, part-time)

 Our PhD research programmes will allow you to explore your own interests in criminology, supported by the expertise of our staff.

 You’ll be allocated two supervisors, with additional staff members available if necessary.
 Our supervisors are experienced in most areas of criminology, with particular strengths in youth justice, comparative criminology, organised crime networks, criminal and geographical profiling, violence, exploitation and crime mapping and the politics of surveillance and privacy.

 We’ll provide you with a rich and stimulating research environment with strong links to research networks in Anglia Ruskin and the wider community, including the Citizen's Advice Bureau, the National Probation Service, Cambridgeshire Police and the Crown Court and Crown Prosecution Service.
-We host the Justice and Communities Research Unit (JACRU), and contribute to many of our Faculty’s other research groups, including the Cultures of the Digital Economy Research Institute (CoDE).
+We contribute to many of our Faculty’s research groups, including the Policing institute for the Eastern Region (PIER) and the Cultures of the Digital Economy Research Institute (CoDE).